 The State of the eNLC

-There are now twenty-seven compact states who have signed the Enhanced Nursing License Compact (eNLC) into law as of July of 2017.
-This year on January 19th, those twenty-seven states will switch over to what is known as the Enhanced Compact, with 5 more states to join them (pending legislation).
+There are now twenty-nine compact states who have signed the Enhanced Nursing License Compact (eNLC) into law as of July of 2021 with Colorado and New Mexico to be the most recent additions.
 This is applicable to the travel nursing profession, as nurses who live in compact states will be able to take assignments without having to apply for different state licensure.

 As a traveling nurse, getting a new state license every thirteen weeks can be quite expensive.
 Each state board will ask for more money to do background checks and license verification processes.
 If a traveler works in Florida, California and 2 different states and applies for a license in each, it can easily cost him or her over $1,000 by the time they become licensed.
 However, by being a resident of a compact state, getting a new license for every state is much simpler and cheaper process.